{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Time Bound

 As the saying goes, “A goal without a timeline is just a dream.”
 In business, goals only get achieved when there’s a time frame involved.
-If a colocation data center manager wants to sign on 30 new clients or increase revenue by 30%, a timeline is important.
-Dreams can come true, but only if they have time-driven focus.
-In other words, goals must be time bound.
+A timeline is important if a colocation data center manager wants to sign on 30 new clients or increase revenue by 30%.
+Dreams can come true, but only if they have a time-driven focus.
+In other words, goals must be time-bound.

 Once a company’s business goals are SMART, they should be broken down into tasks and initiatives, periodically reviewed, and adjusted if necessary.
 Goal setting is key to business success, so be SMART about them.